Marcus website (the real one)

 Many Financial Planning firms and other regulated firms, including several fund managers, have been targeted for clone attacks by scammers in recent years.
 Scammers try to copy the website and other details of legitimate firms as part of a fraud attempt.

-The FCA warns that anyone dealing with the clone firm will have no access to the Financial Ombudsman Service and will not be protected by the Financial Services Compensation Scheme (FSCS) if things go wrong.
+The FCA warns that anyone dealing with the clone firms will have no access to the Financial Ombudsman Service and will not be protected by the Financial Services Compensation Scheme (FSCS) if things go wrong.

 The regulator said that consumers should only deal with financial firms authorised by the FCA.
 Consumers can check the FCA’s Financial Services Register to make sure a firm is authorised and has the correct permissions.